mrotmensch/Sloth/Visualization/README.md

 eb init
 ```

 Answer all the questions and select your options.
-When complete, start Elastic Beanstalk
+When complete, start Elastic Beanstalk.

 ```sh
 eb start